 Digital Quaker Collection: Browse by alpha, title, author, or search; from the Earlham School of Religion, a graduate level educational center in Richmond, Indiana.

-The Episcopal Church: New Episcopalian Church site.
+The Episcopal Church: Media-rich Episcopalian Church site.

 Evangelical Lutheran Church in America: One of the major Lutheran organizations of many.
 News, resources, readings, etc.

 The Hindu Universe: One stop for everything Hindu, from baby names, recipes, lifestyle and travel advice to extensive scripture resources (requires Real Audio).

 Islam online: Posts on Islamic life, questions and answers, advice, etc.